michaelsauter/crane/README.md

 ## Installation
 Dowload [the latest release](https://github.com/michaelsauter/crane/releases/download/v0.4.0/crane) of `crane` and put it in your path, e.g. in `/usr/local/bin`.

+Of course, you will need to have Docker (> 0.8) installed on your system.
+If you are on OS X, I recommend using [docker-osx](https://github.com/noplay/docker-osx).

 ## Usage
 Crane is a very light wrapper around the Docker commands.
 This means that e.g. `run`, `rm`, `kill`, `start`, `stop` just call the corresponding Docker commands, but for all defined containers.
 There are only two exception: `provision` which either calls Docker's `build` or `pull` (depending on whether a Dockerfile is specified) and `lift`, which will build and run the containers in one go.
 You can get more information about what's happening behind the scenes by using `--verbose`.